Does the price include air fare?

 Flights are not included in the cost of the walking tour.
 If you need

-assistance with travel arrangements Teachers' Travel / Walkers' World
+travel arrangements Teachers' Travel / Walkers' World

 would be glad to help.